 In recognition of the fact that summertime water use doubles, just when it is needed most to support fish in streams, and to ensure there is enough water for public safety and a healthy domestic water supply, the NSRWA created the WaterSmart water conservation and protection program.
+The Massachusetts recommendation for residential water usage is 65 gallons per person per day.
+To help you to be more WaterSmart, here are some water saving tips.

 Water Conservation Tips